jvgiordano/OSSMM-Version-1/docs/index.md

 ## Safety Considerations

 User safety was a fundamental priority throughout the development of OSSMM.
 The design incorporates several important safety features:

 * **Low-voltage electronics**: All electronic components are commercially available, hobbyist-grade parts commonly used in wearable maker projects.
-The system operates entirely on low voltage, minimizing electrical risks.
+The system operates entirely on low voltage (3.3V), minimizing electrical risks.

 * **Limited battery capacity**: The small-capacity battery (120-220 mAh) significantly reduces potential risks associated with battery malfunctions.

 * **Non-invasive sensors**: With the exception of the pulse sensor, all measurement systems are passive.
 The pulse sensor uses photoplethysmography (PPG) - the same light-based technology found in consumer smartwatches - which emits only low-intensity light to detect blood flow beneath the skin.
 At no point is current injected into the body

 * **Biocompatible materials**: We selected specific 3D printing filaments based on their published safety data to ensure skin contact compatibility.
 Safety data sheets for all components and filaments are included in this repository for your reference.

 While we've made every effort to design a safe system, users assume responsibility for their implementation.
 We cannot be held liable for any use, misuse, or adverse events resulting from the construction or operation of an OSSMM system.
 It remains the user's responsibility to properly assemble their device using appropriate components from reputable sources and to ensure proper operation.
 This is not a medical device.

 ## Data Privacy and Security

-OSSMM was designed with data protection as a concern:
+OSSMM was designed with data protection in mind:

 * **Secure BLE connection**: The app-to-device BLE connection requires verification of 3 unique UUIDs before data transmission occurs.

 * **User-customizable security**: Each user can modify these UUID values to create their own unique security "profile".

 * **Local data storage**: All data collected by OSSMM is stored locally on a companion Android device in a dedicated "/OSSMM" directory.
 No data is automatically transmitted to external servers or cloud services, unless you choose to do so.

 * **Device security recommendations**: Due to the nature of sleep and physiological data, we recommend that companion devices used with OSSMM be secured with PIN codes or other access controls.

 ---
 *Current Version: V1.0.4*